 In 2014, the Kern Integrated Regional Water Management project proposal received final approval by the DWR.
-The Authority's portion of the project has an estimated cost of \$3 million, of which a 25% match will be provided by the Authority.
-The Authority will be the lead agency with the DWR on the project.
-As of December 31, 2014, no grant funds had been received.
+The Authority's portion of the project has an estimated cost of \$3 million, of which a 25% match was provided by the Authority.
+The Authority is the lead agency with the DWR on the project.
+As of December 31, 2015, \$207,360 of grant funds had been approved by the DWR; \$23,249 had been received by the Authority.